-Nowadays, you can deploy a NIC team on the VM host with a single network adapter to each VM.
+Nowadays, you can deploy an NIC team on the VM host with a single network adapter to each VM.
 All VMs gain full fault tolerance from a physical port or switch failures.
-All VM's can have their traffic balanced across team members for much better overall throughput and congestion handling.
+All VM’s can have their traffic balanced across team members for much better overall throughput and congestion handling.
 Your configuration now can look like this:

 NIC teaming in a VM is sometimes used to enable SR-IOV for reducing CPU overhead of the networking stack.
 You also need BIOS support and NIC support for SR-IOV to be functional.

 Using NIC teaming within a VM includes these requirements to be a “supported configuration”:

 - You must be using multiple adapters in the VM.